XinChenQC/XinChenQC/README.md

 ### Hi there 👋
-If you used my program, please cite them.
-Citation does matter.
+If you used my program, please cite them in you paper.
+Citation does matter for me.

 <!--
 **chenxin199261/chenxin199261** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.